contisimone99/LBTS2023-2024_trusted_interpreter/README.md

 ## Acknowledgments

-This project was developed as part of [your course/research/etc.] focused on language-based security mechanisms.
+This project was developed as part of Language based Technology for Cybersecurity course focused on language-based security mechanisms.